takoxtaion/Discord-Update/README.md

-# 🚀 Discord Update Script
+# 🚀 Update in One Command: Discord Update Script

 This project automates the process of installing the latest `.deb` package from the Downloads folder, simplifying updates for applications like Discord on Linux. 🐧